Keep Up With Us

 Go ahead and subscribe to receive 1–2 emails per month.

-Breckenridge Fall Itinerary:
+Breckenridge Fall Itinerary

 Now you’re energized and ready to take on the day.
 Hike or bike the trails that wind in and out of Breck’s backcountry, while still viewing the spectacular fall colors.
 The French Gulch area passes through some of Breckenridge’s richest mining regions.
 You will pass dozens of old mine remnants.
 One of our favorite old mines is the Reiling Gold Dredge.
 While you are in that area, check out the B&B Trail, Minnie Mine or X10U8 Trail.

-Starving?
+Need a snack to hold you over?
 How does a warm crepe sound?
 Grab a light handheld bite at the original Crepes a la Carte in the heart of downtown Breckenridge.
 Their “secret recipe” in their home-made crepes will leave you saying…it was worth the wait.
 Warm up next to the fire pit, people-watch and save room for a sweet treat.
 Head down a couple blocks to the Mountain Top Cookie Shop, another local favorite.
 You can smell the freshly baked cookies from a mile away.

 Maybe it’s time for a little R&R. After a long day of outdoor play, recharge the body and the spirit with a recovery massage or relaxation treatment.
 The spa scene in Breckenridge is blossoming – this small mountain town is home to more than 13 spas and wellness centers – and it goes far beyond massage: think acupuncture, oriental herbal medicine, yoga, all-inclusive relaxation packages and treatments to combat the thin, dry air and intense sun of this high-altitude environment.

-Fine dining: Relish offers Colorado inspired cuisine, using locally raised and grown products.
+Relish offers Colorado inspired cuisine, using locally raised and grown products.
 Matt Fackler, chef and owner, searches for the freshest ingredients, changing the menu seasonally.
 Relish is in the heart of downtown Breckenridge, with views of the Breckenridge Ski Resort and Main Street.